Bernard SIMB V.2: Design and development

-The V.2 was a cantilever mid wing monoplane.
-Its all wood wings were built with multicellular construction around two parallel spars and the surfaces sanded and lacquered to reduce friction drag.
-In plan the wings were straight tapered, mostly on the trailing edge, with oblique tips.
+The V.2 was a cantilever mid-wing monoplane.
+Its all-wood wings were built with multicellular construction around two parallel spars and the surfaces were sanded and lacquered to reduce friction drag.
+In plan, the wings were straight tapered, mostly on the trailing edge, with oblique tips.
 The ailerons were near triangular, reaching to the wing tips; there were no flaps.
 Aluminium fairings blended the wing roots into the fuselage; similar fairings were used at the elevator roots.
 The elevators had straight, swept leading edges and were set at the top of the fuselage.
 They carried separate elevators with a cut-out for rudder movement.
 The latter was wide and almost rectangular, its upper edge blending into an almost triangular, wide chord fin.